 τmVit= -Vit+ RIit,

 where RIi(t) is the input each neuron receives, both from external input and from other neurons in the network.
 It is assumed that the external input each neuron receives is an excitatory Poisson spike train with frequency νext.
-The external input is described by the equation:
+The external input is described by the following equation:

 RIit= μt+ στηit,